Hossam Hassan

-Hossam Hassan Hassanein (حسام حسن حسنين; born 10 August 1966) is an Egyptian professional football manager and former player who played as a striker.
-He is currently the head coach of the Egypt national team.
+Hossam Hassan Hassanin Hassan is an Egyptian professional football manager and former player who played as a striker.
+He is currently the head coach of the Egypt national team, and has been affectionately nicknamed "Egypt's General".
 A prolific goal scorer, he is Egypt's all-time top scorer with 69 goals in 177 appearances.
 His twin brother Ibrahim also played professional football, and they shared teams for most of their extensive careers.

 Hassan represented the national team in the 1990 FIFA World Cup and seven Africa Cup of Nations tournaments.
 He is regarded as one of the best players in African football history and is the 15th most capped player in men's international football.
 A prolific scorer, he is the 2nd in the list of the Egyptian Premier League's all-time top scorers.
-Hassan is considered one of his country's best players of all time.
+Hassan is considered one of Egypt's best players of all time.

 Club career

-Other than two spells abroad in Switzerland and Greece, the Cairo-born Hassan played mainly for his hometown's Al Ahly, for which he made his first-team debut aged 18; he played his last match for the club sixteen years later.
+Other than two spells abroad in Switzerland and Greece, Hassan played mainly for his hometown's and Africa's most decorated team, Al Ahly SC of Cairo, for which he made his first-team debut aged 18; he played his last match for the club sixteen years later.
 He ranked first in the club in several categories and won a total of 25 titles with it, including 11 leagues; he was one of only two players ever to find the net in derbies for each team.
 During his spell at Neuchâtel Xamax in Switzerland he is best remembered for scoring four goals in one game against Celtic in the 1991–92 UEFA Cup.
 In 2000, already at 34, Hassan left Al-Ahly, going to represent Al Ain SCC.

 In the summer of 2000, Hassan moved to Zamalek, winning three Egyptian Premier League titles (in 2000–01, 2001–02 and 2003–04) with the Cairo giants, in addition to the 2002 Egypt Cup and the Egyptian Super Cup in 2001 and 2002.
 At the continental level, Hassan won with Zamalek the 2002 CAF Champions League, 2003 CAF Super Cup, 2003 UAFA Club Cup and the 2003 Saudi-Egyptian Super Cup.
 He scored four goals for his team in the Cairo derby, and scored 50 goals for Zamalek in all competitions.

-Afterwards, he moved in 2004 to Al-Masry Club, Tersana and Al-Ittihad Al-Sakndary respectively, while continuing to score at length.
+Afterwards, he moved in 2004 to Al Masry SC, Tersana and Al-Ittihad Al-Sakndary respectively, while continuing to score at length.
 He retired aged almost 42, having played most of the time with his sibling Ibrahim, including abroad.